Canadian Cardiovascular Society

 Caroline McGuinty, CCTN

-Dave Nagpal, CANCARE
+Dave Nagpal, CANCAREIdan Roifman, C

-Dinesh Thavendiranathan, CCON
+Paaladinesh Thavendiranathan, CCON

 Subodh Verma, CSCS

-Jonathan Windram, CACH
+Jonathan Windram, CACHnet

 Annual Meeting Chair: Atul Verma

-The goal of the CCS Annual Meeting (AM) Chair is to coordinate the development of an integrated, enriched and expanded educational opportunity for CCS Members.
-In addition, the CCS Annual Meeting Chair provides all stakeholders with counsel, advice and direction resulting from ongoing CCC evaluation, performance measurement and quality improvement efforts.
+The goal of the CCS Annual Meeting (AM) Chair is to coordinate the development of an integrated, enriched, and expanded educational opportunity for CCS Members.
+In addition, the CCS Annual Meeting Chair provides all stakeholders with counsel, advice, and direction resulting from ongoing CCC evaluation, performance measurement, and quality improvement efforts.

-Chair Qualifications
+Annual Meeting Chair Qualifications

-- Be well connected within the cardiovascular health network and possess strong leadership and communication skills that will serve in fostering collaboration among participating organizations in the interest of program integration.
+• Be well connected within the cardiovascular health network and possess strong leadership and communication skills that will serve in fostering collaboration among participating organizations in the interest of program integration;

 For more information, please contact Gillian Bentley, Scientific Program Manager, Congress, at congress@ccs.ca.